stempy/cloud-architecture/what-azure-devops-and-ci-provide.md

 It shows at a glance, what, when and where something is deployed, and by *who*.
 You can also find the explicit logs and details of release and builds.
 NO more fumbling wondering what's where.

+Here is an example of release pipelines I setup for one project.

 ![Release Items](images/azure_devops_clientapps_releases.png)

 In addition, you can create notifications of releases, actually anything.
 An example of a slack notification I created was